kapturoff/online-shop/README.md

 ## Installation

-Before starting the project you need to make sure that you have installed _Python 3.9_, its packet manager _pip_ and _pyvenv_ for working with virtual environments.
+Before starting the project you need to make sure that you have installed _Python 3.9_, its package manager _pip_ and _pyvenv_ for working with the virtual environments.

 Let's start with the installing of this project requirements.
-This is recommended to create virual environment first, activate it and only then install dependencies.
+This is recommended to create virual environment first, then activate it and only then install dependencies of project.

 ```
 python -m venv env